 Distance cycled: 57km

-Time: 5.5 hours
+Duration: 5.5 hours

+After leaving town, it was about a 16km ride to the turn-off that’d take us into Goonoo State Forest.
 It was hot and hard work as, due to recent rain, there were parts of the track that were a complete quagmire.

 Although it wasn’t the longest day in the saddle, it was definitely one of the most exhausting – pushing your loaded bike through thick mud is exceptionally hard!

 I’ll tell you what, The Hair of the Dog Inn was a welcome sight as we entered Ballimore.
-But we’d arrived too early – the pub opens at 4pm Monday to Wednesday and we’d arrived at 3pm – beers would have to wait.
-Luckily for us we were able to get into the side yard to hose down our bikes (and ourselves), stretch out on the grass in the sun and relax.
+But we’d arrived too early – the pub opens at 4pm Monday to Wednesday, and we’d arrived at 3pm – beers would have to wait.
+Luckily for us, we were able to get into the side yard to hose down our bikes (and ourselves), stretch out on the grass in the sun and relax.

 Day 4 – Ballimore to Dubbo